eriklins/BT-Channel-Sounding-AT-Command/README.md

 The value must be between 10 and 400 ms and should be a multiple of 1.25 ms (the BLE connection interval unit); non-aligned values are rounded down internally.
 Changes take effect on the next ranging session without requiring a reset; already-active sessions are not affected.

+## Distance Estimation Script

+The [distance_estimation/](distance_estimation/) directory contains a Python script that connects to the UART output of an initiator device and computes real-time distance estimates from the raw RTT and IQ data.
+It combines three independent methods (RTT time-of-flight, IFFT phase-based ranging, and phase slope) with configurable weights and moving-average smoothing.

+See [distance_estimation/README.md](distance_estimation/README.md) for installation, usage, and algorithm details.

 ## Building

 ```